 Life expectancy for the battery depends on the number of dives you have per year.

-As a general rule if you’re diving around 300 times a year, the battery will last between 8-12 months.
+As a general rule, if you’re diving around 300 times a year, the battery will last between 8-12 months.
 If you dive around 100 dives per year, you can expect to get about 12-18 months of battery life.
-Less than 100 dives per year, and you should expect 18-24 months of life from the battery.
+Less than 100 dives per year, you should expect 18-24 months of life from the battery.

 Can I change the Zoop Novo battery myself?